raspihats/raspihats/README.rst

 Note
 -----

-Every **I2CHat** object is practically a thread, this thread is used to feed the communication watchdog(CWDT).
+Every **I2CHat** object is practically a thread, this thread is used to feed the I2C-HAT communication watchdog(CWDT).
 Failing to feed the CWDT will result in a CWDT timeout which depending on the I2CHat type can have different consequences.
-By default the CWDT is disabled and the feed thread is not started, advanced users can enable both using the *cwdt_start_feed_thread()*.
+**By default the CWDT is disabled and the feed thread is not started, advanced users can enable both using the cwdt_start_feed_thread() method.**

 Installation
 ------------